RobinChemnitz/temporal_inferring/README.md

 This module contains the code that builds up the images which can be seen in the publication.
 To generate the images, use the functions `image_generator.py` instead.
 If major changes in the images are desired, these changes can be made in `plots.py`.

 ## File structure

+### On the position datatype
+The locations of cities, milestones, network nodes are usually provided in the form of geographical coordinates, i.e. longitude and latitude.
+We call this type of position the *geographical position* and store it as a list or numpy array of length 2.
+However, geographical coordinates are not particularly easy to handle, e.g. when computing distances.
+Therfore, we convert gepgraphical coordinates into complex numbers where the real part encodes the longitude and the imaginary part encodes the latitude.
+The conversion of longitude-/latitude-units to kilometers is dependent on the position on the globe.
+However, the region that we consider is small enough that these differences become negligible.
+We apply a conversion of 1 longitude-unit = 89.67 km and 1 latitude-unit = 111.2 km.
+Converting one data-type into the other can be done using `settings.py`.
+Generally, position data should always be converted to geographical coordinates before using them in an output.

 ### Input
 The input of the program belongs into the 'Data' folder in the form of three files: 'city_database.xls', 'milestone_database.xls' and 'roads_coarse.png'.
 We have included another image file 'roads_35.png', which is not necessary for the algorithm and is only used for image generation.